Threshing: History of threshing

-After the grain had been beaten out by the flail or ground out by other means the straw was carefully raked away and the corn and chaff collected to be separated by winnowing when there was a wind blowing.
-This consisted of tossing the mixture of corn and chaff into the air so that the wind carried away the chaff while the grain fell back on the threshing floor.
+After the grain had been beaten out by the flail or ground out by other means the straw was carefully raked away and the grain and chaff collected to be separated by winnowing when there was a wind blowing.
+This consisted of tossing the mixture of grain and chaff into the air so that the wind carried away the chaff while the grain fell back on the threshing floor.
 The best grain fell nearest while the lightest grain was carried some distance before falling, thus an approximate grading of the grain was obtained.
 It was also performed when there was no wind by fanning while pouring the mixture from a vessel.
 Later, a fanning or winnowing mill was invented.
-Barns were constructed with large doors opening in the direction of the prevailing winds so that the wind could blow right through the barn and across the threshing floor for the purpose of winnowing the corn.
+Barns were constructed with large doors opening in the direction of the prevailing winds so that the wind could blow right through the barn and across the threshing floor for the purpose of winnowing the grain.
 The flail continued to be used for special purposes such as flower seeds, and also where the quantity grown was small enough to render it not worth while to use a threshing mill.

 With regard to the amount of grain threshed in a day by the flail, a fair average quantity was 8 bushels of wheat, 30 bushels of oats, 16 bushels of barley, 20 bushels of beans, 8 bushels of rye and 20 bushels of buckwheat.